akaBaytar/tech-people/README.md

 # TechPeople

-> A tech blog built with Astro collections, Markdown & TypeScript.
+> TechPeople is a tech blog featuring the latest trends, tools, and insights for developers and tech enthusiasts.
+Built with Astro and TypeScript, it offers fast, easy-to-read articles on everything from coding tips to hardware reviews.

+burakbilgili-techpeople.vercel.app

 ## Table of Contents